DA: Times Square machete suspect wanted ‘jihad’ on police

 In Bickford’s criminal complaint, a detective with the FBI’s Joint Terrorism Task Force said he told her: “I wanted to kill an officer in uniform.”

-According to the detective, Bickford said he waited until he saw an officer alone, said “Allahu Akbar,” walked up to him and hit him over the head with the machete, which he said was a kukri — a machete-like blade with South Asian origins.
+According to the detective, Bickford said he waited until he saw an officer alone, said “Allahu akbar,” walked up to him and hit him over the head with the machete, which he said was a kukri — a machete-like blade with South Asian origins.
+In Arabic, “Allahu akbar” means “God is great.”

 According to the detective, Bickford said he then charged another officer, dropped the knife and attempted to grab that officer’s gun.
 Nicholas said Bickford told investigators he wanted to kill the officers with the gun, but couldn’t get it out of the holster.